 The Chefs' Holidays are a series of cooking classes in January and February.
 The hosts are renowned chefs (if you happen to be a person who can name famous chefs) from around the country - for some reason, it's not hard to lure talent to Yosemite.
 Culinary demonstrations in the Great Lounge are followed by five-course meals in the Ahwahnee Dining Room.

 The Heritage Holidays, begun in 2002 to celebrate the Ahwahnee's 75th anniversary, are three days of concerts and dance classes, culminating in a dinner and ball where celebrants in vintage costumes from the first half of the 20th century dance to swing music.
 There's also a fashion show wedged into the schedule.
 The Heritage Holidays usually take place in early March.

 For the Vintners' Holidays, beginning in November, a select group of California winemakers leads winetasting seminars and hosts receptions, and at the end of the day the participants try to find their way to the Ahwahnee dining room for a five-course dinner.

 More Ahwahnee: How many hotels have had books written about them?
 At least one, I can report.
 If you're thirsting for more Ahwahnee knowledge, read The Ahwahnee: Yosemite's Grand Hotel by Keith S. Walklet.
 It includes a detailed history of the hotel and lots of photos, and it was a primary source for the celebrity information on this page.
-It's available from Amazon and at many of the shops in Yosemite.
+It's available from various book-selling websites and at many of the shops in Yosemite.